jacobsvante/netsuite/README.md

 It is recommended that you use token based authentication when allow 3rd party applications (such as this) to access your NetSuite instance.
-You can follow this [guide](http://mikebian.co/using-netsuites-token-based-authentication-with-suitetalk/) ([archived here](https://web.archive.org/web/20180829235439/http://mikebian.co/using-netsuites-token-based-authentication-with-suitetalk/), just in case) to enable token based authentication if you do not know how.
+You can follow this [guide](http://mikebian.co/using-netsuites-token-based-authentication-with-suitetalk/) ([archived here](https://web.archive.org/web/20180829235439/http://mikebian.co/using-netsuites-token-based-authentication-with-suitetalk/), just in case) to enable token based authentication.
 Remember to copy the relevant tokens and keys from various points in the guide to your `netsuite.ini` file!
 It will look something like this:

 ```ini